wendifeng/wendifeng.github.io/_pages/about.md

 Professional Services
 ---
-Peer Reviews: IEEE Transactions on Network and Service Management, Journal of Network and Computer Applications, Future Generation Computer Systems, IEEE Access, EURASIP Journal on Wireless Communications and Networking
+Peer Reviews: IEEE Transactions on Network and Service Management, IEEE Internet of Things Journal, Journal of Network and Computer Applications, Future Generation Computer Systems, IEEE Access, EURASIP Journal on Wireless Communications and Networking

 Talks and Presentations